diputs-sudo/payloadx/README.md

     "author": "YourName",
     "description": "Example base block.",
     "version": "0.0.1"
+    ...
 }
 ```

 ---

-## Known Limitations (v0.0.2)

-- **Single-block only**: Pipelines with multiple stages (e.g., base → stealth → addon) are not yet supported.
-- **Platform-specific only**: Currently limited to hardcoded platforms (e.g., Windows); cross-platform behavior is unimplemented.
-- **No validation**: Block metadata is assumed to be correct; no schema enforcement or conflict detection.
-- **Plugins inactive**: `.pbx` plugin files are recognized but not executed.
-- **No output formatting**: Payloads are raw code snippets with no wrapping, obfuscation, or encoding.
-- **No dependency handling**: Blocks do not yet declare or resolve external requirements.

----

 ## Roadmap

 PBX is in early development.
-Here are the upcoming goals and improvements planned for future versions:
+Here are the upcoming goals and improvements planned for current versions:

-### v0.0.2 (Current)
-- [x] Single-block compilation
-- [x] Basic block structure and metadata
-- [x] Initial `compiler.py` and `loader.py` prototypes

 ### Planned for v0.0.3+
 - [ ] Support for multi-stage build pipelines (e.g., base → stealth → addon)